| Written by Mark Buzinkay

 Modernizing a legacy system can be done by either transitioning existing data and applications to newer technology, or by replacing the system altogether.

 In conclusion, legacy processes can be seen as a significant barrier to Industry 4.0 upgrade.
-This is because of the fact that legacy processes often require significant re-engineering or even replacement to keep up with the new technology and processes that Industry 4.0 requires.
-Companies must have an in-depth understanding of the existing legacy processes and learn how to manage the risks associated with it in order to successfully upgrade to Industry 4.0.
+This is because legacy processes often require significant re-engineering or even replacement to keep up with the new technology and processes that Industry 4.0 requires.
+Companies must have an in-depth understanding of the existing legacy processes and learn how to manage the risks associated with it in order to upgrade to Industry 4.0 successfully.
 Companies also need to consider strategies such as internal upskilling, process integration, legacy software, and automation as potential solutions to overcoming legacy processes.
-With the right measures, companies can take advantage of the benefits that Industry 4.0 offers, from increased productivity and efficiency, to cost savings and improved customer service.
+With the right measures, companies can take advantage of the benefits that Industry 4.0 offers, from increased productivity and efficiency to cost savings and improved customer service.
 Ultimately, the legacy process can be seen as an increase in opportunities for those companies taking the necessary steps to upgrade.